brianmhofmeister/brianmhofmeister.github.io/_posts/2020-05-22-what-is-bliss.markdown

 ### Appropriate Modularity

 Modularlity is hardly new, it should not be controversial, and it is possible in some form in pretty much every programming environment.
 What do I mean by "appropriate" modularity?
-In the simplest terms possible, I believe a module should provide a m(inimal amount of functionality with obviouis purpose.
+In the simplest terms possible, I believe a module should provide a minimal amount of functionality with obviouis purpose.
 The [Single Responsiblity Principle (SRP)](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) says that a module should have only one reason to change.
-As indicated in Uncle Bob's peice, modules are best separated by functional concern, which again leads us to higher levels of cohesion.
+As indicated in Uncle Bob's piece, modules are best separated by functional concern, which again leads us to higher levels of cohesion.
 We can loosen coupling in various ways:

 1. Use simple data structures (maps, lists) as interface parameters rather than complex types
 2. Apply the [dependency inversion principle](https://deviq.com/dependency-inversion-principle/)